Be financially prepared for emergencies. If you’ve heard it once, you’ve heard it a million times. OK, not a million, but you get the idea.

 A little over a year ago, my uncle (who was only 53) — a healthy, strong, hard-working man — developed an infection that left him paralyzed.
 As the sole provider in the household (which includes two teenagers and their mother), this was financially devastating.
 And it happened in a matter of days.

 - Build up (or start!) your “rainy day fund.”
 It’s recommended that people have three to six months’ worth of living expenses saved up, should an emergency arise.
 And, in times of economic uncertainty (uh, yeah, this might be one of those times, unfortunately), it’s recommended that you have six to 12 months of living expenses squirreled away.
 Don’t freak out if you don’t have savings…you can start now.
 Add to it when you can and whatever you can.
 And when you get a bonus or a tax refund, you can add a nice lump sum to build it up then.
 The important thing to do is start saving, if you haven’t already.
 This is one of the main ways that you become financially prepared for emergencies.

-Article written using Genworth Financial Educational Resources.
+This article was written using Genworth Financial Educational Resources, who sponsored this post.